argoproj-labs/argocd-operator/coding-standards-and-best-practices.md

 - Environment variable constants should end in `EnvVar`.
 Eg: `DexImageEnvVar`

 General rule of thumb is to make constant names as descriptive as possible (without making them too long) so that it easy to understand what it represents without needing to go to its definition

+# File naming conventions

+Follow general golang conventions when it comes to naming your files.
+Some of those include:
+- use all lowercase alphabets in filenames
+- use `_` if filename contains multiple words
+- `_test` is reserved for test files
+- avoid using camel case in filenames
+- filenames should be short.
+Filenames should for the most part either be the name of the resource the file is concerned with (e.g `service.go`) or if it is a higher level file in the package, `<package name>.go`, or something else for unique situations
+- filenames can (and should) repeat for files dealing with similar responsibilities across different packages, so that a predictable and intuitive file structure is maintained.

 # Error handling

 - If a function is reconciling a single resource in a single namespace, return errors immediately, as that resource is critical to the component